This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Creating the right balance in your watering schedule is a great way to ensure your monstera has the ideal conditions to continue producing new leaves.

 Neither should you underwater nor overwater your plant.
-To be safe, you will need to check the moisture levels on your plant every week before watering and only water it when you see that the soil is dry.
+To be safe, you must check the moisture levels on your plant every week before watering and only water it when you see that the soil is dry.

 You can use a moisture probe to check the moisture levels for accuracy.
-If the moisture probe reads two or below, then it means it’s time to water your monster.
+If the moisture probe reads two or below, it’s time to water your monster.

 After watering your monstera, allow the excess water to drain away before returning the plant to its usual location.
 Remember, you are keen on getting a healthy plant with more new leaves, and you do not want to spoil this with root rot stealing your focus.

 Your monstera will still grow in average room humidity of around 40%.
-But if you are keen on getting your monstera to grow faster and produce more leaves, then this humidity level won’t help you achieve this faster.
+But if you want your monstera to grow faster and produce more leaves, then this humidity level won’t help you achieve this faster.

 To speed up the process, you can increase the humidity levels in the area around it to a safe high of 65%.
 If the humidity levels get above 80%, your monstera will grow faster but will, unfortunately, be at risk of root rot, which you want to avoid at all costs.

-For starters, you will need to get a hygrometer to check your room’s humidity levels.
-If they are anywhere around 60%, you have the ideal conditions to encourage faster growth in your monstera.
+First, you must get a hygrometer to check your room’s humidity levels.
+If they are around 60%, you have the ideal conditions to encourage faster growth in your monstera.
 Find that the humidity levels in your home are lower.
 You can get a humidifier that will help you raise the humidity levels in your home to an ideal level that encourages your monstera to chuck out new leaves faster.

 The other alternative to raise humidity levels is to use pebble trays and regularly mist the leaves of your monstera.
 However, misting has an underlying risk of spreading diseases and fungus.